 Q. When does the programme start and finish ?

-A. The programme runs live from Spring to Summer 2022.
+A. The programme runs live from March to July 2022.

 Q. Who in my organisation can attend ?